Echo state network: Background

-For the training of RNN a number of learning algorithms are available: backpropagation through time, real-time recurrent learning.
+For the training of RNNs a number of learning algorithms are available: backpropagation through time, real-time recurrent learning.
 Convergence is not guaranteed due to instability and bifurcation phenomena.

 The main approach of the ESN is firstly to operate a random, large, fixed, recurring neural network with the input signal, which induces a nonlinear response signal in each neuron within this "reservoir" network, and secondly connect a desired output signal by a trainable linear combination of all these response signals.

-Another feature of the ESN is the autonomous operation in prediction: if the Echo State Network is trained with an input that is a backshifted version of the output, then it can be used for signal generation/prediction by using the previous output as input.
+Another feature of the ESN is the autonomous operation in prediction: if it is trained with an input that is a backshifted version of the output, then it can be used for signal generation/prediction by using the previous output as input.

-The main idea of ESNs is tied to Liquid State Machines (LSM), which were independently and simultaneously developed with ESNs by Wolfgang Maass.
-LSMs, ESNs and the newly researched Backpropagation Decorrelation learning rule for RNNs are more and more summarized under the name Reservoir Computing.
+The main idea of ESNs is tied to liquid state machines, which were independently and simultaneously developed with ESNs by Wolfgang Maass.
+They, ESNs and the newly researched backpropagation decorrelation learning rule for RNNs are more and more summarized under the name Reservoir Computing.

 Schiller and Steil also demonstrated that in conventional training approaches for RNNs, in which all weights (not only output weights) are adapted, the dominant changes are in output weights.
 In cognitive neuroscience, Peter F. Dominey analysed a related process related to the modelling of sequence processing in the mammalian brain, in particular speech recognition in the human brain.
 The basic idea also included a model of temporal input discrimination in biological neuronal networks.
 An early clear formulation of the reservoir computing idea is due to K. Kirby, who disclosed this concept in a largely forgotten conference contribution.
-The first formulation of the reservoir computing idea known today stems from L. Schomaker, who described how a desired target output can be obtained from an RNN by learning to combine signals from a randomly configured ensemble of spiking neural oscillators.
+The first formulation of the reservoir computing idea known today stems from L. Schomaker, who described how a desired target output could be obtained from an RNN by learning to combine signals from a randomly configured ensemble of spiking neural oscillators.